fashong-k/StudentLearningHub/replit.md

   - When DB_INIT=true, all tables are dropped and recreated with fresh seed data
   - When DB_INIT=false, normal database synchronization occurs without dropping existing data
   - Enhanced environment variable loading to ensure all variables are properly loaded
+  - Fixed TypeScript compilation errors related to date type conversions in API routes
+  - Resolved date string to Date object conversion issues in assignment and submission creation
+  - Added proper error handling for database reinitialization with fallback mechanism

 ## Changelog